 6. (Back) Fooksman’s military service appears to be rather different to his statement on his attestation.
 Harry Fooksman enlisted into the US Marine Corps on 24 July 1912 in New York and two days later was sworn in at the Marine Barracks at Philadelphia Navy Yard.
 On 27 September 1912 he was transferred to Company ‘A’, 2nd Provisional Regiment on USS Prairie and dispatched to Santo Domingo, in response to insurrection that had closed the customs houses.
 The 2nd Provisional Regiment, which comprised 27 officers and 755 men, arrived on 2 October but did not go ashore—it remained onboard the USS Prairie until it returned to Philadelphia on 7 December 1912.
 On 13 November, Fooksman had been found asleep on duty and sentenced to three days’ confinement on bread and water.
 His offence appears enough to result in his discharge when 2nd Provisional Regiment returned to Philadelphia.
 He was discharged on 19 December as ‘having been recommended as unfit for the service by his commanding officer.‘ (He was not alone; three Marines of Company ‘A’ and one from Company ‘C’ were discharged as being ‘unfit’.)
-In the newspaper report about his funeral in Baltimore he is referred to as having spent three years ‘roaming about the United States‘ prior to his enlistment into the CEF.

 7. (Back) Groves, H. (1918).
 Toronto Does Her Bit. p 22.
 Toronto: Municipal Intelligence Bureau.